lonelyion/material-vtuber-button/README.md

 This project is supported by MeowSound Idols.

-This project is modified based on the [Meamea button](https://github.com/zyzsdy/meamea-button).
+This project is modified based on the [Aqua button](https://github.com/zyzsdy/aqua-button).